Seeking judgment, also known as tahakum

 [Seerah of Ibn Hisham - Volume 2 - Page 167]

-This story shows us that seeking judgement from the Taghut is not always considered an act of major shirk.
+This story shows us that seeking judgment from the Taghut is not always considered an act of major shirk.

-It might be that a Muslim needs to get his rights back and does not find any other option than to seek judgement from a Taghut.
+It might be that a Muslim needs to get his rights back and does not find any other option than to seek judgment from a Taghut.

 Who could deny that pursuing one’s rightful claims is permissible?
 Not a single scholar among the Salaf ever reproached ʿAlqamah ibn ʿAlāthah for seeking judgment from Caesar.